ioccc-src/winner/faq.md

 <div id="fix_author">
-## FAQ 5.5: How may I correct or update IOCCC author information?
+## How can I correct or update an IOCCC author's information?
 </div>

 You may correct or update IOCCC author information by submitting a